Ted Lasso “The Hope That Kills You” Spoilers Ahead

 I have to pay my respects to the pure, domestic bliss we get between Roy and Keeley in this moment because it’s what makes their scene in the locker room that much more beautiful.
 What they have found in each other is the kind of home they very clearly haven’t had with anyone else, and what they’ve discovered in their budding romance is that this form of normalcy is healing for both of them.

-It’s healing because they can welcome Jamie Tartt into their home and no one’s throwing darts into the other’s face, which also just shows us that even Jamie has room for growth, (and room for redemption).
+It’s healing because they can welcome Jamie Tartt into their home, and no one’s throwing darts into the other’s face, showing us that even Jamie has room for growth, (and room for redemption).
 There is a place for him too, and there is a moment for him to shine even as he’s sitting in his ex’s living room with her current boyfriend.

 She didn’t care about football before, but she cares now, and she cares because the person that matters most to her is a huge part of it.
-She’ll probably still care because of the friends she has met along the way, but more than anything, it’s for Roy.
+She’ll probably still care because of the friends she has met along the way, but it’s for Roy more than anything.

 And then there’s the moment in the locker room, which I hope you’ve all read by now as it’s my first Ted Lasso scene breakdown, and it’s one very near and dear to my heart.
 If you haven’t, check it out here.